kanishka-commits/JavaScript/Basics.md

 | `repeat()`      | Repeats string                    | `"ha".repeat(3)` → `"hahaha"`    |

+`string.split(separator, limit)`
+  - separator → What to split on (string or regex).
+  - limit → Optional; maximum number of splits.

 ## Object
 It Holds information of a person/thing in form of `key:value` pair\